Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Concluding the approximation algorithm

-\begin{remark}[Numerical implementation of $\Algbal$] As described in \S\ref{sssec:bal:final:bits}, a na\"ive implementation of $\Algbal$ that explicitly computes $K = \exp[-\eta W]$ runs into numerical precision issues for large $\eta$.
-This is circumvented by \emph{not} explicitly computing $K$.
-Indeed, numerical implementations of Osborne's algorithm operate on $K_{ij}$ only through $\log K_{ij} = -\eta W_{ij}$, and compute all intermediate quantities on the exponential scale via a standard log-sum-exp trick, see~\citep[Remarks 2.6 and 8.2]{AltPar20bal}.
-Finally, using the output $x$ of Osborne's algorithm, a similar log-sum-exp translation trick is used to stably compute the nearly-balanced matrix $P$, see Appendix~\ref{app:mmc:reduction:bits}. \end{remark}
+\begin{remark}[Numerical implementation] As described in \S\ref{sssec:bal:final:bits}, computing $K = \exp[-\eta W]$ runs into numerical precision issues for large $\eta$.
+This is circumvented by \emph{not} explicitly computing $K$: numerical implementations of Osborne's algorithm operate on $K_{ij}$ only through $\log K_{ij} = -\eta W_{ij}$, and compute all intermediate quantities via the log-sum-exp trick~\citep{AltPar20bal}. \end{remark}

-\begin{remark}[Alternative implementation of $\Algbal$] $\ApproxBalance$ can also be implemented using the algorithm of~\citep{CohMadTsiVla17}\footnote{A similar runtime is obtained by~\citep{ZhuLiOliWig17}.}.
-This achieves comparable theoretical guarantees to Random Osborne, namely $\tilde{O}(m \diamG (\Wmax/\eps)^3)$ arithmetic operations (by combining Theorem 4.18 and Lemma 4.24 of~\citep{CohMadTsiVla17} with the bound~\eqref{eq:bal:condK}) over $\Otilde(\poly(\Wmax/\eps))$-bit numbers---but heavily relies on Laplacian solvers which (currently) have no practical implementation. \end{remark}
+\begin{remark}[Alternative implementation] $\ApproxBalance$ can also be implemented using the algorithm of~\citep{CohMadTsiVla17}.
+This achieves comparable theoretical guarantees\footnote{Namely, $\tilde{O}(m \diamG (\Wmax/\eps)^3)$ arithmetic operations over $\Otilde(\poly(\Wmax/\eps))$-bit numbers (by combining Theorem 4.18 and Lemma 4.24 of~\citep{CohMadTsiVla17} with the bound~\eqref{eq:bal:condK}).}, but relies on Laplacian solvers which (currently) have no practical implementation. \end{remark}